Controlled validation methodology for high-stakes market decisions

 Not just research.
 Validation under epistemic control.

-Most AI research systems optimize for fast synthesis.
+Most AI-based research systems optimize for fast synthesis.
 Ours is designed for controlled validation: separating market narrative from market reality, stress-testing assumptions before conclusions harden, and keeping critical claims traceable to evidence.

 Methodology